Tired after the sauna? Here's why.

 Strategies to Combat Feeling Tired After a Sauna

 Drink Plenty of Water: To combat the dehydration that can occur during a sauna session, it is essential to drink plenty of water before, during, and after your sauna session.
-The American Heart Association recommends drinking 8-10 glasses of water per day, but if you plan to use a sauna, you may need to increase your water intake to compensate for the extra fluid loss.
-Drinking water can help replenish the fluids lost during sweating, prevent dehydration, and help combat feelings of fatigue and weakness.
+The American Heart Association recommends drinking 8–10 glasses of water per day, but if you plan to use a sauna, you may need to increase your water intake to compensate for the extra fluid loss.

 Limit Your Sauna Sessions: Prolonged exposure to high temperatures in a sauna can increase your risk of sauna exhaustion and other health problems.
 To combat fatigue and other adverse effects, it's important to limit your sauna sessions to a shorter duration.
 The American Heart Association recommends limiting your sauna sessions to 15–20 minutes at a time.

 Take Breaks Between Sauna Sessions: Taking breaks between sauna sessions can also help combat fatigue and other adverse effects.
 After your sauna session, take a break to cool down, rest, and hydrate before returning to the sauna.
 This will help prevent overheating, dehydration, and fatigue.
+This practice is especially easy to build into your routine with a compact infrared sauna 1-person.
+Simply step out, cool off, and return as desired.

 Use Relaxation Techniques: Incorporating relaxation techniques, such as deep breathing, meditation, or visualization, can help combat feelings of stress, anxiety, and fatigue after a sauna session.
 These techniques can help reduce tension, promote relaxation, and improve your overall sense of well-being.

 It's important to note that while sauna use has many potential health benefits, it's not suitable for everyone.
 People with certain medical conditions, such as heart disease, high blood pressure, or pregnancy, should avoid using saunas or speak with their healthcare provider before doing so.
-Additionally, sauna use should be avoided if you have been drinking alcohol, as this can increase the risk of dehydration and other adverse effects.

 It's also important to use caution when using a sauna, as high temperatures can increase the risk of burns, heatstroke, or other injuries.
 Always follow safety guidelines and recommendations when using a sauna, including using a timer, avoiding prolonged exposure, and never using a sauna alone.